yanghengtang/tp/docs/UserGuide.md

 ### Adding a doctor: `add_d`

-You can simply add a doctor to the system.
+Allows you to add a doctor to the system.

 Format: `add_d n\NAME ic\NRIC`